mgei/mintos-spark/README.md

 # Analyzing loans from Mintos P2P

-The dataset contains >13 million loans and is too big for conventional analysis in R. Therefore we shall be using **sparklyr**.
+The dataset contains >13 million(1) loans and is too big for conventional analysis in R. Therefore we shall be using **sparklyr**.

+(1) 28 million as of May 2020!

 ## AWS EC2